mnenslei/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It allows you to add routes to your app.
+You can make specifications to the route using route  match so if you have a linked in profile and you want to routematch to a specific profile you can do useRouteMatch('/profile/:name)

 1. How would you explain form validation to someone who has never programmed before?

+It's a process where the form checks whether information provided is correct.

 1. In 1-2 sentences, define end to end testing.

+It tests the code/products functionality as if the application was being used by a user.

 ## Instructions